thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

     spaces etc. Language used to specify CMDSTR has following rules.

-    * A logfile and its corresponding result file can be referred by keywords `SRCFILE` & `DSTFILE`.
-For example, `cp SRCFILE DSTFILE`.
+    * A logfile and its corresponding result file can be referred by keywords `SRCFILE` & `DSTFILE`. eg. `cp SRCFILE DSTFILE`

     * Without any reference to DSTFILE in CMDSTR, `> DSTFILE` will be appended to CMDSTR for output redirection. eg `du -sch SRCFILE` gets auto- transtalted to `du -sch SRCFILE > DSTFILE`

-    * Without any reference to SRCFILE, content of log is streamed to CMDSTR by pipe.
-For example:
+    * Without any reference to SRCFILE, content of log is streamed to CMDSTR via pipe. eg.
     `tail -n100 | grep ERROR` gets auto-transtalted to `cat SRCFILE | tail -n100 |
     grep ERROR > DSTFILE` (default: None)